groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/Operators/ArithmeticOperators.md

 >The `+` operator can also be used to concatenate (join) two strings:
 > `def mySentence = 'This is a game ' + 'of two halves'`
-> I'd suggest that you avoid using this as Groovy has better options that we'll see soon.
+> I'd suggest that you avoid using this as Groovy has better options that we'll look at shortly.

 ## Multiplicative Operators